fabigB/myParallella/realTime/latencyBandwidthTest/README.md

 | 128			| 4096 (0,5 kB)	| 657			|
 | 2				| 64			| 443			|

-Influence of other cores sending data:
+Influence of other cores sending data.
+The initial setup was taken again where core 0 sends data to core F. Adding different DMA copy instructions to see how the speed of the writing of the data can be manipulated:

 | Adding				| kB			| Clock cylcles	|
 | --------------------- | ------------- | ------------- |